GradPower: Powering Gradients for Faster Language Model Pre-Training: Theoretical Insights

 \subsection{An Illustrative Case Study}

-This subsection investigates a phenomenological example, both theoretically and empirically, to illustrate how varying the power $p$ in AdamPower affects the update magnitude.
+This subsection investigates a phenomenological example, both theoretically and empirically, to illustrate how varying the power $p$ in AdamWPower affects the update magnitude.
 Motivated by the empirical findings in Section~\ref{subsec: experiment: batch size}, which show that batch size (gradient noise) affects the optimal value of $p$, we study our example under varying signal-to-noise regimes.

-{\bf Slow dynamics along flat directions.} As discussed in Section~\ref{sec: related works}, recent studies have revealed key properties of the landscape and training dynamics in LLM training.
-In particular, the landscape can be decomposed into flat and sharp directions (also referred to as river and valley components~\citep{wen2024understanding}).
+{\bf Slow dynamics along flat directions.} As discussed in Section~\ref{sec: related works}, recent studies have revealed that the landscape in LLM training can be decomposed into flat and sharp directions, also referred to as river and valley components~\citep{wen2024understanding}.
 The loss along river component typically determines the loss at the bottom of the landscape.
-Along these flat directions, the optimizer tends to make slow but steady progress, and appears to remain aligned for a period of time.
+Along these {\em flat directions}, the optimizer tends to make {\em slow but steady progress}, and appears to {\em remain aligned} for a period of time.